misamunich/misamunich.github.io/_posts/2020-10-11-Inital Days.md

 For opening your account, usually, you might need the following:

->- a) Your passport
+- a) Your passport

->- b) Your visa/residence permit
+- b) Your visa/residence permit
->- c) Maybe also your city registration

-(*If you don’t have this and that’s the reason why you can’t open an account, please contact me, I had the same problem and I know a solution)*
+- c) Maybe also your city registration (*If you don’t have this and that’s the reason why you can’t open an account, please contact me, I had the same problem and I know a solution)*

-**Check the following w.r.t your account (non-exhaustive list)**
+#### Check the following w.r.t your account (non-exhaustive list)

->- a) If the transactions by SEPA-direct debit is free.
+- a) If the transactions by SEPA-direct debit is free.

->- b) If they provide you with a free debit/ATM card and a credit card.
+- b) If they provide you with a free debit/ATM card and a credit card.

->- c) If there are any charges for online banking.
+- c) If there are any charges for online banking.

->- d) If there are monthly charges for maintaining an account.
+- d) If there are monthly charges for maintaining an account.

->- e) If the ATM transactions are free with the home network/partner network banks.
+- e) If the ATM transactions are free with the home network/partner network banks.

->- f) If they have a minimum monthly incoming amount for maintaining the account.
+- f) If they have a minimum monthly incoming amount for maintaining the account.

->- h) Availability of the branch/ATM.
+- h) Availability of the branch/ATM.

 ### 5. Stores